 This was my first experience building a custom media cabinet with no exact plans to go off of, and while I can’t say it was easy, it was fun and challenging and I think the results turned out great.

 Here’s a sneak peek of our extending table.
 We have a few things to do before it’s completely finished but we’ll be sharing a post on that soon.

-UPDATE: You can now see our finished cabinet and pull out table at the links below:
+Update: You can now see our finished media cabinet and hidden able at the links below: